-- Attend their lessons on time. - ✓ Bring all necessary books and equipment, including planner, laptop, mini whiteboard, green pen, ruler, rubber and calculator. - ✓ Ensure that the laptop is fully charged at the start of each day. - Complete all homework. - Act on all feedback given by the teacher, including using green pen as directed. - ✓ Be on task at all times and engaged with the learning. - ✓ Listen to the teacher in silence. - Contribute positively to discussions and ask questions. - ✓ No chewing, eating or drinking. - ✓ No coats are allowed in the classroom. - ✓ Wear correct uniform. - ✓ Respect other people's views. - Take pride in their books according to the expectations laid out in their planners. - Engage in excellent behaviour for learning.
+Attend their lessons on time.

+- ✓ Bring all necessary books and equipment, including planner, laptop, mini whiteboard, green pen, ruler, rubber and calculator. - ✓ Ensure that the laptop is fully charged at the start of each day. - ✓ Complete all homework. - Act on all feedback given by the teacher, including using green pen as directed. - ✓ Be on task at all times and engaged with the learning. - ✓ Listen to the teacher in silence. - Contribute positively to discussions and ask questions. - ✓ No chewing, eating or drinking. - ✓ No coats are allowed in the classroom. - ✓ Wear correct uniform. - ✓ Obey all safety rules. - ✓ Respect other people's views. - Take pride in their books according to the expectations laid out in their planners. - ✓ Engage in excellent behaviour for learning. - Students will enter the classroom quietly, get their equipment out and start work as directed. - ✓ At the end of the lesson, students will pack their equipment away only when directed and stand behind their chairs to be formally dismissed.